 The deposit could also include other things like hand oil, sweat or dust.

 As a teacher, I often talk while holding the instrument during lessons, so vapor from my breath could also accumulate my instrument as well.

-I personally have two clothes.
+I personally have two pieces of cloth.

-One is for wiping off rosin on the violin and the bow and another one is for other deposits and general cleaning like wiping the fingerboard, tailpiece, and chin rest.
+One is for wiping off rosin on the violin and the bow, and another one is for other deposits and general cleaning like wiping the fingerboard, tailpiece, and chin rest.

-Choose a soft cloth and wipe the violin gently.
+You can choose soft cloth and wipe the violin gently.

 I try to bring my instrument to the violin shop once a year and get a professional cleaning.

 Don’t forget to wipe off the rosin on the bow as well. 🙂

 You will clean only the stick, not the bow hair.